-- 1. Students are required to maintain a cumulative QPA of 3.0 or higher to continue and/or graduate from the PA Program. - 2.
-Students must obtain a minimum grade of "B-" in all letter graded PAS courses and a "P" in all PAS pass/fail graded courses and must successfully complete all other requirements for each specific course. - 3.
+- 1. Students are required to maintain a cumulative QPA of 3.0 or higher to continue and/or graduate from the PA Program. - Students must obtain a minimum grade of "B-" in all letter-graded PAS courses and a "P" in all PAS pass/fail graded courses and must successfully complete all other requirements for each specific course. - 3.
 Follow all policies and procedures published by the Pace University-Lenox Hill Hospital Physician Assistant Program. - 4.
 Successfully complete clinical healthcare clearance including annual medical clearance, annual mask fit testing and maintaining up-to-date immunization requirements.
-Please reference the Healthcare Clearance Policy section and requirements detailed in Exxat for further information. - 5.
-Fulfill all tenets of policy set forth in the Student Program Policy and Procedure and Student Clinical Handbook. - 6.
+Please reference the Healthcare Clearance Policy section and requirements detailed in Exxat for further information.

+- 5. Fulfill all tenets of policy set forth in the Student Program Policy and Procedure and Student Clinical Handbook. - 6.
 Maintain a professional demeanor as a physician assistant student and assume responsibility for learning as evidenced by attendance and active participation in clerkships, call back days, lectures and clinical experiences. - 7.
-Satisfactory completion of a summative written comprehensive examination (EOC) at the end of the clinical phase with a grade of 80% or higher. - 8.
+At the end of the clinical phase, students must achieve a score at or above one standard deviation below the national mean on the End of Curriculum Exam (EOC). - 8.
 Satisfactory completion of a summative comprehensive OSCE examination at the end of the clinical phase with a grade of 80% or higher. - 9.
 Completion of the student self-assessment Packrat exam during the clinical year. - 10.
 Satisfactorily complete all 9 clinical clerkships with a grade of 80% or higher. - 11.
 Demonstrate successful completion of program specific competencies.